 - How does Digital Trends test wireless security cameras?

 Wireless security cameras connect to Wi-Fi (as opposed to being hardwired), and they send data through the home Wi-Fi network instead of through a physical cable.

-Because so many cameras are Wi-Fi, some people think of wireless security cameras as units that doesn’t have any wires.
-These types of cameras are solar powered or powered by batteries (most of the time rechargeable batteries), as opposed to plugging into wall outlets.
+Because so many cameras are Wi-Fi, some people think of wireless security cameras as units that don’t have any wires.
+These types of cameras are solar-powered or powered by batteries (most of the time rechargeable batteries), as opposed to plugging into wall outlets.
 This makes it so you don’t have to worry about hiding a wire during installation.

 Generally speaking, yes.
-There are so many wireless security cameras on the market and of course they’re not all created equally, but you shouldn’t expect poor performance from a security camera just because it’s wireless.
+There are so many wireless security cameras on the market and of course, they’re not all created equal, but you shouldn’t expect poor performance from a security camera just because it’s wireless.

 Overall, yes.
 But, this also depends largely on the user.
 Provided you secure your wireless network, use a strong password, and take measures to protect your security (like two-factor authentication and installing outdoor cameras properly), your camera should be relatively secure.